Trismegiste/DokudokiBundle/README.md

 if your CTO is good enough)

 With MDE, the first task is to design and code the model.
-It is difficult to paralelize this part, it's blocking everything else to come.
+It is difficult to parallelize this part, it's blocking everything else to come.
 Because of constraints of RDBMS, it drives to over-engineering (for my experience) and meanwhile, the customer waits and sees nothing.